Sanya2810/Master-Thesis/README.md

 Follow the intructions to use the code:

 ### 1. Download the code from git
-In the code section, click the green button with "code" written on it and download the zip.
+In the code section, click the green button with "code" written on it and download the zip file.

 ### 2. Clone the environment